Bug #19989

 this shouldn't really affect the runtime performance of real programs unless you're dynamically creating refined modules like in your benchmark (which is also slow).
 Do you have an example where this could be a problem?

-Updated by bkuhlmann (Brooke Kuhlmann) almost 1 year ago
+Updated by bkuhlmann (Brooke Kuhlmann) about 1 year ago

 this shouldn't really affect the runtime performance of real programs